saipothanjanjanam/freecodecamp-full-stack-dev/Responsive_Web_Design_Certification/2.Basic_CSS/36.Use_RGB_Values_To_Mix_Colors/README.md

-# Use RGB Values To Color Elements
+# Use RGB Values To Mix Colors

 ### DESCRIPTION
 * Each of the primary colors `R`, `G`, `B` have the values running from `0`(*black*) and runs till `255`(*fullcolor*).
 We can mix different values of `R`,`G`,`B` to get different colors.
 By Simple math, each place in the RGB takes 256 values, So total no of colors we can produce by combinations is `256*256*256 = 16.7 million colors`.